Here’s What to Eat After a Workout (and What to Avoid)

 What should you never eat or drink after a workout?

-As for what not to eat after a workout, Halperin says it’s best to avoid sugary foods like cookies, candies, pastries, muffins, and cakes, as well other foods high in fat.
-They won’t help your muscles recover and they may even cause an upset stomach.
+As for what not to eat after a workout, Halperin says it’s best to avoid sugary foods like cookies, candies, pastries, muffins, and cakes, as well as other foods high in fat.
+They won’t help your muscles recover, and they may even cause an upset stomach.

 Stangland adds that you’ll also want to avoid simple carbohydrates—which tend to be digested quickly and flood the bloodstream with immediate bursts of glucose—like sugar, syrup, and honey.
 You’ll also want to avoid lower-quality protein sources like sugary cereals, baked goods, bars, or beverages with a long ingredient list or a lot of preservatives.
 “These would be ‘empty calories’ coming in [your body] that are not as functional to refueling, rehydrating, and repairing the body after a workout,” she says, adding that you should also avoid fried foods.

-Anything else with lots of added sugars should also be avoided as they contribute to inflammation and definitely won’t help your body recover.
+Anything else with lots of added sugars should also be avoided, as they contribute to inflammation and definitely won’t help your body recover.
 In short, avoid anything that will upset your digestive system, lacks protein, or is too high in saturated fat.
 And if you’re thinking of heading to brunch after your pilates session, don’t even think about getting a mimosa.
-Alcohol interferes with muscle protein synthesis and sleep quality, both which don’t contribute to an ideal workout recovery.
+Alcohol interferes with muscle protein synthesis and sleep quality, neither of which contributes to an ideal workout recovery.

 Wellness is a holistic practice—and that means what you do after your workout is just as important as doing the exercise itself.
 Don’t skip out on eating that healthy meal.
 After all, you wouldn’t want all your hard work to be for nothing, right?